From A Wiki of Ice and Fire

 During the thousand years that followed, various families ruled the Riverlands.
 Many dynasties claimed these lands, including the Brackens, the Blackwoods and the Mudds, who were the last of the First Men to claim the Riverlands as their own.
 Their time came to an end with the coming of the Andal Invasion.
 At this time, King Tristifer IV of House Mudd, raised his armies and met the Andal invaders.
 King Tristifer was said to have won 99 out of his 100 battles against the Andals; in the final battle he was killed.
 His son and successor, Tristifer V was not as successful as his father and the kingdom fell.

 King Harren the Black was very unpopular within the Riverlands when Aegon invaded Westeros.
 Aegon approached a number of lords in the region, convincing them to rebel against Harren, including Edmyn Tully.
 Harren thought if he refused battle Aegon would have to lay siege to the castle.
 Instead, Aegon let his dragons attack.
-The heat produced by the dragons was so great that much of the castle burned and melted, killing Harren and his children.
-After the victory Aegon raised Edmyn Tully to Lord Paramount of the Riverlands, a sub-kingdom below the sovereignty of the Targaryens.
+The heat produced by the dragons was so great that much of Harrenhal burned and melted, killing Harren and his children.
+After the victory Aegon raised Edmyn to dominion over the Riverlands, below the sovereignty of the Targaryens.

 - See also: Robert's Rebellion

-During Robert's Rebellion Hoster Tully, Lord Paramount of the Riverlands, took the side of the rebels; he was already connected with them through the engagement of his daughter Catelyn to Brandon Stark.
+During Robert's Rebellion Hoster Tully, liege lord of the Riverlands, took the side of the rebels; he was already connected with them through the engagement of his daughter Catelyn to Brandon Stark.
 After Brandon's death, Hoster had Catelyn married to Brandon's younger brother Eddard and his younger daughter Lysa married to Jon Arryn.
 A number of Lord Tully's vassals remained loyal to the Targaryens: Darry, Ryger, and Goodbrook.
-Lord Walder Frey arrived late to the Battle of the Ruby Ford in support of the rebels.
+Lord Walder Frey arrived late to the Trident in support of the rebels.